balena-io/docs/shared/deployment/secrets/_default.md

 RUN echo "The build variable is ${MY_VAR_1}"
 ```

-Build variables should **NOT** be used to hold secrets like access tokens or passwords if the docker image is accessible to untrusted parties, because the Dockerfile ARG instruction may be stored in the image as the Docker documentation advises:
+Build variables should **NOT** be used to hold secrets like access tokens or passwords if the Docker image is accessible to untrusted parties, because the Dockerfile ARG instruction may be stored in the image as the Docker documentation advises:

 >https://docs.docker.com/engine/reference/builder/#arg
 Warning: It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the docker history command.